inappstory/android-sdk/README.md

 OnboardingLoadError - sent when loading the onboarding list in case of an error.
 ```

+### Single stories

-In addition, it is possible to open one story by its id or slug.
+SDK allows to open one story by its id or slug.

 ```
 InAppStoryManager.getInstance().showStory(String storyId, Context context, AppearanceManager manager, IShowStoryCallback callback /*optional, may be null*/);